Wendy Williams’ Husband Says He And Wife Are ‘Doing Well As A Family’

 This week, Page Six reported allegations from a source that Hunter forced his wife into sober living.

 “No one thinks it’s the right place for Wendy,” said the publication’s source.
-“She seems so frail and vulnerable.
-It’s frightening just how completely under Kevin’s control Wendy is … But she won’t hear a word against him.”
+“She seems so frail and vulnerable.”

+The source added that while it was frightening to see how just much Williams was under Hunter’s control, any attempts to speak negatively about him were met with pushback from the TV star.

-The insider added that Williams often comes to the set looking “terrible,” and that people close to her are afraid that something awful is going to occur.
+The insider also claimed that Williams often comes to the set looking “terrible,” and that people close to her are afraid that something awful is going to occur.

 On Thursday’s episode of The Breakfast Club, co-host Charlamagne Tha God claimed that 10 years ago, he introduced Hunter to his now-alleged mistress, Sharina Hudson, for a business arrangement.